DataDog/integrations-extras/doctordroid/README.md

 ## Overview

-Doctor Droid is an observability analytics platform.
-This integration allows Datadog users to analyze their alerts history to decide better thresholds for alerts and identify alerting coverage for their services.
-Users can also fetch metrics from upstream and downstream services to enrich their alerts for faster diagnosis.
+Doctor Droid is an observability analytics platform that analyzes alerts history and fetches metrics from upstream and downstream services.
+Use the integration to:
+- Decide better thresholds for alerts
+- Identify alerting coverage for your services
+- Enrich alerts for faster diagnosis

 ## Setup